Interception-m/Interception-UI/README.md

 ### Config System

 - Every widget **auto-registers** for config save/load — no manual setup needed
+- Toggle+keybind combos save both the checkbox state **and** the keybind key/mode
+- Loading a config fires all widget callbacks, so game state updates immediately
 - Menu Key keybind is excluded from configs (`MenuBind = true`)
 - Configs are saved as JSON to `INTERCEPTION\<Game>\<name>.json`
+- Save/Load buttons show a **green text flash** for 1 second on success and have a **hover effect**
 - Uses: `makefolder`, `writefile`, `readfile`, `isfolder`, `listfiles`, `isfile`, `delfile`

 ---